 What is Portfolio Optimization?

-Portfolio Optimization is the process of selecting the best process by allocating resources to a combination of assets that provide the highest expected return for every unit of risk taken.
 An optimal portfolio is said to be the one that has the highest Sharpe ratio, which measures the excess return generated for every unit of risk taken.

 Portfolio optimization is based on Modern Portfolio Theory (MPT).
 The MPT is based on the principle that investors want the highest return for the lowest risk.
 To achieve this, assets in a portfolio should be selected after considering how they perform relative to each other, ie, they should have a low correlation.
 Any optimal portfolio based on the MPT is well-diversified in order to avoid a crash when a particular asset or asset class underperforms.